developer2020github/bus_trip_planner/readme.md

 * Bower

-###Imporant limitations:
+###Important limitations:
 1) Since this is a demo project, there is a limited set of sources and destinations, picked by developer2020 based on his knowledge of the city of Abu Dhabi.
 However, there are no design  limitations on scalability, so more can be added.
 2) Current version uses Python script to generate bus routes/map objects data from Excel spreadsheets.While not perfect, this approach serves the purpose of easily  populating data for a demo and allows for an easy creation of personalized versions of the planner.

 ###Running the application

-You do not need to rebuild the application to check it out (built version is provided), just get it from GuitHub and open index.html, located in dist subfolder with a browser.
+You do not need to rebuild the application to check it out (built version is provided), just get it from GuitHub and open index.html, located in dist sub-folder with a browser.

 ###Functionality